cooscoos/cooscoos.github.io/_posts/2022-09-10-stressed-about-strings.markdown

 In this analogy, our written note is a `String`.
 A written note or a `String` is a good choice when:

 - we can't anticipate what a dog's name will be when we open our business (we have no foresight at compile time), and/or;
-- we want the option to alter what we've written down --- a notes or a `String` can be mutable (unlike a steel mould or `&str`).
+- we want the option to alter what we've written down --- a notes or a `String` can be mutable (unlike a steel mould or string literal).

 We still want to fulfil these orders for weird dog names because we're a business and we flippin' love money.
 This means we need to commit some flexible resources to this task, but we don't know how many yet.